How to File an Extension for Taxes

 » COMPARE: Best tax software and services

-Tax extension approval
+Tax extension approval and next steps

-Castelan said that after you submit Form 4868 for a federal tax return extension, you will receive an electronic acknowledgment that the IRS has accepted your filing.
+Castelan said that after you submit Form 4868 for a federal tax return extension, you’ll receive an electronic acknowledgment that the IRS has accepted your filing.
 You should also plan to pay any amount due by the traditional tax filing due date to avoid interest and penalties for paying late.

 Castelan also noted that the maximum amount of penalties you can be charged for late taxes equals 25% of the unpaid tax amount.
 If you already know you cannot afford to pay the IRS the amount you owe this year, you should inquire about setting up an IRS payment plan right away.